2013-2015 CUE Grant Cycle

-Asma Ibrahim is an undergraduate sophomore at Augsburg College pursuing a K-6 Elementary Education Licensure.
+Asma Ibrahim is a senior at Augsburg University, pursuing a K-6 elementary education licensure.
 She loves to work with children and volunteers at the local daycare in her community to prepare for her future.
-Ibrahim will be student teaching in the spring of 2016 and is looking forward to it.
+Ibrahim is currently student-teaching at Cedar Riverside Community School.

 Ebenezer K. Flomo

-Hamdi Salad is an MAE student at Augsburg College pursuing K-12 Special Education Licensure.
+Mida Salad is an MAE student at Augsburg University pursuing K-12 Special Education Licensure.
 Salad graduated from the University of Minnesota in 2011 where she majored in Sociology and English.
-She currently teaches fifth grade at Metro Charter Schools.
-She mentors at an after school program for minority students.
-She has a personal interest in breaking the stigma that Somali parents have of special education and its services.
+Mida previously taught in fifth grade at Metro Charter Schools and mentored at an after-school program for minority students.
+Ms.Salad has a personal interest in breaking the stigma that Somali parents have of special education and its services.
 Salad believes that learning can only take place with the collaboration between students, teachers, and parents.
 Mida is currently student teaching at Hennepin Elementary School in Minneapolis.

-Ibrahim Aden is a master of arts in education (MAE) graduate student at Augsburg College working on K-12 English as a Second Language (ESL) Licensure.
-He graduated from Al-Azhar University in Cairo, Egypt with a BA in secondary education.
-Aden has been a K-4 Arabic teacher at Twin Cities International Elementary School in Minneapolis for the past six years.
+Ibrahim Aden is a master of arts in education (MAE) graduate student at Augsburg University, working on K-12 English as a Second Language (ESL) licensure.
+He graduated from Al-Azhar University in Cairo, Egypt, with a BA in secondary education.
+Aden has been a K-4 Arabic teacher at Twin Cities International Elementary School in Minneapolis for the past eight years.
 He is also an elected board member and a policy committee member at the school.
 Aden also taught ESL in Saudi Arabia for two years and K-12 English Language in Kenya for three years.
-Aden has volunteered in various East African communities throughout the Twin Cities and abroad.
+Aden plays a prominent role in the East African community throughout the Twin Cities and abroad.

-Saido Mohamed is an MAE student pursuing English as a Second Language (ESL) Licensure.
+Saido Mohamed is an EAST alum and MAE student pursuing English as a Second Language (ESL) licensure.
 She earned her BA in English from the University of Minnesota.
 Mohamed has extensive experience working with English language learners at various schools and community centers.
 Currently, she works with sixth graders as a paraprofessional at Metro Charter Schools.
 She has a passion for helping ESL students bridge the learning gap and achieve academic success.
 As part of the first group of students in EAST, she is determined to help increase the number of minority teachers in schools.
-She hopes to gain valuable experience working with students and will be student teaching spring 2015.
+Saido completed her student teaching in the fall of 2015.

-Salah Ali is an MAE student at Augsburg College pursuing a teaching license in 5-12 Mathematics.
-He is currently the executive director of a non-profit organization, Urban Children and Youth Education Center (UCYEC).
-UCYEC is working to reduce the educational gap between minority and Caucasian students by helping them learn the necessary building blocks to be successful in their educational endeavors.
+Salah Ali is an MAE student at Augsburg University, pursuing a teaching license in 5-12 Mathematics.
+He currently works as the Nutrition Program manager at YouthPrise.
 He completed his undergraduate degree at the University of Minnesota in Agricultural Food Business Management, and shortly after graduation had a change of heart and decided to become a teacher.
+Salah will be student-teaching in the fall of 2017 and is looking forward to it.

-Samsam Warsame is a graduate student at Augsburg College, pursuing a masters of arts in education (MAE), and a license in English as a Second Language (ESL).She earned her undergraduate degree in Family Social Science, with a minor in Family Violence Prevention from the University of Minnesota-Twin Cities.
-Warsame will complete her student teaching in the spring of 2016, and will then continue teaching English as a second language in a public school setting.
-Currently, she works for Minneapolis Public Schools in the Early Childhood Family Education (ECFE) department as an Associate Educator.
-Outside of school and work, Warsame volunteers for an Early Childhood and Islamic Preschool program by an organization named Building Blocks of Islam, and mainly works with ages 3-5.
+Samsam Warsame is an EL Teacher in the NABAD Program at Ann Sullivan Communications Center.
+Samsam recently obtained her license in English as a Second Language (ESL).She earned her undergraduate degree in Family Social Science, with a minor in Family Violence Prevention from the University of Minnesota-Twin Cities.
+Samsam completed her student teaching in the spring of 2016.
+Previously, Samsam worked in the Minneapolis Public Schools as an associate educator.
+Outside of school and work, Samsam volunteers for an Early Childhood and Islamic Preschool program at Building Blocks of Islam, and mainly works with ages 3-5.